David A. Nunn: Career

 Nunn was a presidential elector on the Constitutional Union ticket in 1860 and, then he was presidential elector on the Republican Ticket in 1864.
+He served in the Tennessee House of Representatives representing Haywood County from 1865 to 1867.

 Elected as a Republican to the Fortieth Congress, Nunn was an unsuccessful Independent Republican candidate for re-election in 1868 to the Forty-first Congress.
 He served from March 4, 1867 to March 4, 1869.

 Appointed Minister Resident to Ecuador on April 21, 1869, by President Grant, Nunn resigned on November 2, 1869.
 He was again elected to represent Tennessee in the Forty-third Congress, and served from March 4, 1873 to March 3, 1875.
 He was an unsuccessful candidate for re-election to the Forty-fourth Congress in 1874.

 Nunn was the secretary of state of Tennessee from 1881 to 1885.
 When he was appointed by President McKinley as collector of internal revenue at Nashville, Tennessee on July 20, 1897, he served until his resignation on November 7, 1902.
 At that point he returned to private life.